 Infertility after prostate cancer treatment

 You might not be able to have children after prostate cancer treatment.
 This can be difficult to cope with.
-Understanding why your fertility can be affected and what can help may help you to cope with these changes.
+It can be helpful to understand more about how treatment affects your fertility.
+Help and support is available which may help you cope with these changes.

 How prostate cancer surgery affects your fertility